emmanuel-odotei/data-transfer-script/README.md

 # data-transfer-script
-A script in java to clean stringified json from mysql table column and transfer into another database in tabular form.
+A script in java to extract and clean stringified and nested json data type from mysql table column and insert it in another database in a tabular form.